 So I thought about sharing the tools I use personally or at work, so let’s start with,

 Let’s now get into the tools I use while coding:

 I share my code & look for inspirations on:

-If I’m simply coding an interface that I might integrate into an app (web or native) I use plain html/css & vanilla js.
+If I’m simply coding an interface that I might integrate into a web app I use plain html/css & vanilla js.

-For Css I’m cool to use what ever tech available out there that makes my task done quickly & well, I have personally used Bootstrap 3 & 4, Bulma, Lostgrid, Materliaze, Tachyons & made my own little framework called Unnamed that has over 190 stars on GitHub, but I prefer coding with vanilla CSS or CSS in JS using styled-components, because I enjoy styling my elements from scratch since the components are fully reusable with React.
+For CSS, I’m cool to use what ever tech available out there that makes my task done quickly & well, I have personally used Bootstrap 3 & 4, Bulma, Lostgrid, Materliaze, Tachyons & made my own little framework called Unnamed that has over 200 stars on GitHub, but I prefer coding with vanilla CSS or CSS in JS using styled-components or CSS modules, because I enjoy styling my elements from scratch since the components are fully reusable with React.

 If I’m making a web app, for the front-end I use the

 I use Git bash as my terminal when I’m on windows, iTerm2 with “oh my zsh” themes when I’m on macOS.

 For the backend, I was using php/mysql which I didn’t personally like, so I switched to node js meaning that I currently use Express Js/Mongoose and Mongodb as a NoSQL database to make Restful APIs which I deploy on Heroku if it was a mvp and on a Digital Ocean droplet when it’s a fully working product.
 I made my personal boilerplate to speed up that process.

 I sometimes use Firebase services when I’m too lazy to work on the backend.

 For native apps, I use React native to build mobile apps (Ios & Android).
 I also have a personal boilerplate that I use to speed up the process.

-For growth, I focus more on building useful products that users really need in their lives then I simply share it on Product Hunt, Hacker news, Reddit and on social media.
+For growth, I focus more on building useful products that users really need in their lives then I simply share it on this blog, Product Hunt, Hacker news, Reddit and on social media.